kernelkit/infix/src/statd/doc/yangerd-design.md

 This document specifies the design for `yangerd`, a high-performance Go daemon that manages operational data for the Infix network OS.
 It serves as the authoritative technical reference for implementation, deployment, and testing.

 ### 1.2 Problem Statement
 `statd` is the operational data daemon for Infix.
 On every NETCONF or RESTCONF poll that touches an operational subtree, `statd` invokes `ly_add_yanger_data()`, which calls `fsystemv()` to fork and exec the `yanger` Python script.
-Each invocation starts a fresh CPython interpreter, imports the relevant module (one of 13 supported models), runs the collection logic, prints JSON to stdout, and exits.
+Each invocation starts a fresh CPython interpreter, imports the relevant module (one of 14 total YANG modules in the target design; 13 current migration modules in legacy Python/C paths), runs the collection logic, prints JSON to stdout, and exits.

 The interpreter start-up cost alone is approximately 200 milliseconds per invocation.
 With 13 `sr_oper_get_subscribe()` callbacks registered in `subscribe_to_all()`, a worst-case full-tree poll triggers 13 sequential forks, for a cumulative delay of roughly 2.6 seconds before sysrepo can return data to the requestor.